wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) contains `Wan Video Prompt Extender` node; it uses [Qwen2.5](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/Qwen) 3B or 7B from KJ HF.

-`LoadLatent` node from ComfyUI native can be connected to `samples` input of `WanVideo Sampler` - latents can be saved to disc and loaded from disk.
+`SaveLatent` and `LoadLatent` nodes from ComfyUI native can be used to save/load latents to/from file.
+Connect output from `LoadLatent` to `samples` input of `WanVideo Sampler` if needed.

 Running high with CFG 3.5/3.5/3.5 improves prompt adherence compared to 3.5/1/1.